morphonets/SNTmanuscript/FigS1_Hessian/README.md

 This guide assumes the most recent version of Fiji is installed on the user’s computer and that the user is subscribed to the “Neuroanatomy” and “SciView” update sites.
+A system Java installation is also necessary for the DiademMetric.jar to be executed with Python's subprocess module.
 The steps in this guide are meant to be performed in the order presented.

 # Downloading the Olfactory Projection Fibers Dataset